PokemonAutomation/Arduino-Source/SerialPrograms/Source/CommonFramework/Server/API.md

 ### Text Messages

+The logs shown in the Output Window are sent as text messages.

 > [!WARNING]
 > Not yet implemented.
-> Logs will be sent as text messages.